-3.0 Preceptorship Programmes
+3.0 Policy Requirements - Preceptorship Programmes

 - The Trust has preceptorship programmes that support each professional group.
 The largest being the one for nurses, but there are also programmes for AHPs and Psychologists.
 Please refer to professional lead to ensure staff are being support through the most appropriate programme. - Preceptorship applies to all newly registered practitioners, internationally educated staff, returners to practice and practitioners transitioning from one setting to another. - It provides a framework and set of common standards and structured support (cultural, pastoral and wellbeing) to build confidence and competence.
 It is a period of professional consolidation and growth and provides the registered practitioner with a friendly and supportive environment in which to develop offering a consistent approach to aid transition. - Staff will not be in their preceptorship period time until registered.
 Time can be constructively used to support transition by undertaking some training and orientation, but they must not undertake the role of a registrant if not on the NMC or HCPC register. - Preceptees need to be supported according to their own learning needs, and therefore require time to identify those needs along with opportunities for reflection and feedback.
 The most important element is the individualised support provided in practice by the preceptor.
-The goal of preceptorship is for the newly registered practitioner to develop their confidence and autonomy.
+The goal of preceptorship is for the newly registered practitioner to develop their confidence and autonomy. - Preceptees may apply for a bank position on completion of 6 months of preceptorship.
+Once they have achieved all competencies required and the confidence to work independently within their scope of practice.